 Reusable and disposable dinnerware are both popular choices for foodservice operations.
 Some operators opt for using disposables because they’re fast, easy to clean up, and seem more economical.
 Others choose to go with reusable dinnerware because it is more sustainable and can greatly improve the perception of their brand and the accompanying menu.

 In a recent study, consumers were asked what they would like to eat their food on when dining out.
-They responded that they did not want to eat on paper/Styrofoam™ and they wanted their plates to be clean and not chipped or cracked.
+They responded that they did not want to eat on paper/Styrofoam™, and they did want their plates to be clean and not chipped or cracked.

 Here at G.E.T., we've heard from many foodservice operators wondering what the cost difference between, and benefits of these two options might look like.
 We're going to dig in to how product and operational costs compare between reusable and disposable dinnerware so you can see which choice is best for you.